8bagels/8bagels.github.io/explorerspack.md

 Please share your stories and feedback: <a href="https://twitter.com/intent/tweet?screen_name=8bagels&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet to @8bagels</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-**Coming Soon**: sample character sheets, additional references, usage video, testimonials {: .alert .alert-success role="alert"}
+**Coming Soon**: sample character sheets, additional references, usage video {: .alert .alert-success role="alert"}

+A break down of the decision making process can be found on [this reddit post][redditdecisions].

+## Testimonials

+> Nice!
+I feel like this is a great tool for getting new players into the game quickly so that they can try a session out.
+[/u/Spideydawg][spideydawg]

 ## Card Downloads
 - [Card 1 Front][card1a]